-There’s an on-site café open 9-3 (approx.) 7 days, where you can get breakfast, lunch or afternoon tea and home-baked cakes (0498 471232).
-You can eat-in or take-away to your cottage.
+There’s an on-site café open 9-3 (approx.) 7 days, where you can get breakfast, lunch, home-baked cakes or evening meals to to take back to your cottage and reheat for later.
+Orders must be placed before 2pm by phoning 0498 471232 and collected before 3pm.
 You are close enough to civilisation to pop out to the nearby country pubs or local restaurants.
 Some of the pubs and RSLs offer a pick-up service (mainly Thursday-Sunday).
 Or you can venture further afield (25-45 minutes) to the bright lights of Caloundra, Mount Mee, Maleny or Maroochydore for fine dining.

 The famous Eumundi Markets held every Wed and Sat (60 mins), the Caloundra markets every Sunday (25 mins), and there are many others as well, see: Markets